logickernel/agileflow/README.md

     tag_version:
       stage: tag
       script:
-        - ./agileflow tag --key $AGILEFLOW_KEY
+        - ./agileflow tag --key $AGILEfLOW_KEY
     ```

 3. Ensure you store the deploy key as a **file** in the GitLab CI/CD variables.